Skip to main content

 Ask attendees these questions to ensure they understand the topic:

-• What’s the difference between attorney-client privilege and attorney work product?
+• What’s the difference between attorney-client privilege and work product?

 • How do you know if a document is privileged?